Securing Multi-Agent Systems Against Corruptions via Node Contribution Backpropagation: Methodology

 \section{Methodology}

-In order to determine the latent malicious agent in the MAS, we first model the MAS as a graph in ~\ref{model mas graph} for subsequent computational convenience.
-Then we turn to investigating the impact of each agent in the MAS to detect malicious ones.
-Specifically, we seek to build a \textit{signed} network to extract communication in an MAS, which is introduced in~\ref{extract connections}.
-Then we quantitatively analyze the positive or negative contribution of each agent to determine the malicious agents, and remove the information sent from the malicious agent to repair the attacked graph.
-This is detailed in~\ref{determine node contribution}.
+To identify malicious agents in the MAS, we first model the MAS as a graph for subsequent computational convenience in Section~\ref{model mas graph}, which captures the communication topology among agents.
+Then, we assess the influence of each agent by building a signed network to score inter-agent communication in Section~\ref{extract connections}.
+Finally, we perform backward propagation to quantify node contributions and identify nodes exhibiting abnormal contribution scores, thereby repairing the MAS by removing information sent from the detected malicious agents in Section~\ref{determine node contribution}.
+We summarize and discuss the pipeline in Section~\ref{bpd_algo}.